 Design thinking is all about asking the right questions.
 Through this process of discovery, a company can achieve a better understanding of its customers’ goals, desires, and unmet needs.

-Then the company can put the customer first when adopting new technology, or creating a new product or service.
+Then you can put the customer first when adopting new technology, or creating a new product or service.
 And a company with a customer-first philosophy is the company that has an edge in today’s competitive, CX-driven, marketplace.

 Simply put, nothing can — or should — replace this customer-focused process as a critical means of making sure businesses are getting the real solutions they need.